Monday, December 15Latest news and updates from Kashmir

 Lone condemned right-wing groups for obstructing peace efforts in Kashmir and reiterated his appeal for Malik’s release, emphasizing Malik’s serious health condition.

-Today, as we commemorate Abdul Ghani Lone’s legacy and mourn his loss, we reflect on his dedication to peace and justice amidst adversity.
+Today, as Kashmir commemorates Abdul Ghani Lone’s legacy and mourn his loss, we reflect on his dedication to peace and justice amidst adversity.
+In 1987, Lone played a significant role in the formation of the Muslim United Front (MUF) — a coalition of Islamic and socio-political groups that sought to challenge the National Conference-Congress alliance through democratic means.

 Leave a Reply